AI-Native Interface

 export CLAWBUTLER_API_URL=https://your-instance.clawbutler.cc

-export CLAWBUTLER_TOKEN=your-bearer-token
+export CLAWBUTLER_TOKEN=cb_srv_your_service_token

 IDE Configuration#